 The Government had planned to begin selling shares in Mighty River Power in 2012.
 It intends to subsequently sell up to 49% of Genesis Energy, Meridian Energy and Solid Energy.

-Next story in Political: Callaghan Innovation board announced
+Next story in Politics: Callaghan Innovation board announced

 Copyright © 2013, Radio New Zealand